-In placebo controlled studies in depression (411 patients treated with WELLBUTRIN[®]XL, and 412 treated with placebo), adverse events caused discontinuation in 6% of WELLBUTRIN[®] XL-treated patients and 3% of placebo-treated patients.
-All adverse events leading to discontinuation of WELLBUTRIN[®] XL occurred with an incidence of less than 1%.
+In placebo-controlled studies in depression (411 patients treated with WELLBUTRINXL, and

+412 treated with placebo), adverse events caused discontinuation in 6% of WELLBUTRIN XLtreated patients and 3% of placebo-treated patients.
+All adverse events leading to discontinuation of WELLBUTRIN XL occurred with an incidence of less than 1%.

-Prevention of Seasonal Major Depression
+Prevention of Seasonal Major Depression Episodes

 In placebo-controlled clinical trials, 9% of patients treated with WELLBUTRIN XL and 5% of patients treated with placebo discontinued treatment due to adverse events.
-The adverse events in these trials that led to discontinuation in at least 1% of patients treated with WELLBUTRIN[®] XL and at a rate numerically greater than the placebo rate were insomnia (2% vs <1%) and headache (1% vs <1%).
+The adverse events in these trials that led to discontinuation in at least 1% of patients treated with WELLBUTRIN XL and at a rate numerically greater than the placebo rate were insomnia (2% vs <1%) and headache (1% vs <1%).

-Prospective Studies in Major Depressive Disorder Trials To Assess Drug-related Adverse Events on Sexual Function
+Prospective Studies in Major Depressive Disorder Trials to Assess Drug-related Adverse Events on Sexual Function

 Using identical protocols, studies AK130926 and AK130927 set orgasm dysfunction as a primary outcome measure, in addition to the HAMD-17 score.
-The studies compared the effects of WELLBUTRIN[®] XL, placebo and a representative SSRI as a positive control, in a sample of depressed subjects with normal orgasmic function at baseline.
-Orgasm dysfunction, as defined by presence of orgasm delay, orgasm failure, or both, was based on investigator interview at the 0, 2, 4, 6 and 8 week points in the study.
+The studies compared the effects of WELLBUTRIN XL, placebo and a representative SSRI as a positive control, in a sample of depressed subjects with normal orgasmic function at baseline.
+Orgasm dysfunction, as defined by presence of orgasm delay, orgasm failure, or both, was based on investigator interview at the 0, 2, 4, 6- and 8-week points in the study.

-In each of the two studies, AK130926 and AK130927, the percentage of subjects with orgasm dysfunction in the WELLBUTRIN[®] XL groups (16% and 13%) were not significantly different from the placebo groups (8% and 11%).
-Statistically, these observed rates in both the placebo groups and the WELLBUTRIN[®] XL groups were significantly lower as compared to the SSRI positive control groups (29% and 32%).
+In each of the two studies, AK130926 and AK130927, the percentage of subjects with orgasm dysfunction in the WELLBUTRIN XL groups (16% and 13%) were not significantly different from the placebo groups (8% and 11%).
+Statistically, these observed rates in both the placebo groups and the WELLBUTRIN XL groups were significantly lower as compared to the SSRI positive control groups (29% and 32%).

-Clinical Trial Adverse Drug Reactions
+8.2 Clinical Trial Adverse Reactions

-Because clinical trials are conducted under very specific conditions the adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
-Adverse drug reaction information from clinical trials is useful for identifying drug-related adverse events and for approximating rates.
+Clinical trials are conducted under very specific conditions.
+The adverse reaction rates observed in the clinical trials; therefore, may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
+Adverse reaction information from clinical trials may be useful in identifying and approximating rates of adverse drug reactions in real-world use.